inhouse-work/protos/README.md

 ```

 Then we need to add the protos path to the `content` of our tailwind config
 so tailwind will read the styles defined in the Protos gem.

-Protos also uses semantic spacing such as `p-sm` or `m-md` instead of set
-numbers so you can easily choose the spacing you want.
-So we will need to extend
-`spacing` in your theme.
+This is because the
+protos components have tailwindcss classes which tailwind needs to be made aware
+of to bundle them in with our own css.

 ```js
 // tailwind.config.js